COVID-19 – stay in touch with racing’s response

 - Warwick: opened a pop-up blood testing clinic in conjunction with Warwick Hospital.
 The hospital found that a lot of patients skipped appointments, put off attending the hospital due to coronavirus concerns, so now instead they can come to the racecourse to have tests taken.
 The team asked local residents to drop off uplifting NHS/ rainbow pictures at the racecourse, to brighten the entrance and restaurant windows for passers-by.
 The racecourse has also fundraised for both Racing Welfare and the Royal British Legion through online initiatives during lockdown, including a virtual running race and a virtual champion hurdle!

-- York: The Stableside part of the organisation, which usually provides accommodation for stable staff, switched its focus to offer NHS staff a place to stay.
-Some NHS staff are facing the extra challenge of being isolated from their own families, sometimes by travel distance or perhaps because their own household has vulnerable members.
+- York: During the first lockdown, the Stableside part of the organisation, which usually provides accommodation for stable staff, switched its focus to offer NHS staff a place to stay.
+Some NHS staff faced the extra challenge of being isolated from their own families, sometimes by travel distance or perhaps because their own household has vulnerable members.
 They need somewhere to sleep, have a meal and find a space to recharge their batteries, which is where Stableside has been able to help.
-This is being done whilst respecting the social distancing protocols and so the wellbeing of the small team and their guests.
+This was done whilst respecting the social distancing protocols and so the wellbeing of the small team and their guests.
 The racecourse also gave 8,000 surplus pansies, grown from seedling by the track’s gardeners for cancelled fixtures, away to the public who passed near to the Knavesmire for their permitted exercise.

 - Racing to School: While visits were on hold, the education charity shared home-schooling videos and workbook activities online to help parents and to continue inspiring young people.
 Racing to School Ambassadors shared advice and keep fit information in video clips on social media.
 A new animated homeschooling video is below.

 - Palace House: Palace House closed temporarily but the team developed ’30 things to do at home’, a host of fun family activities linked to the venue and museum collections.
-Click here to take part!
 The team loaned their 3D printer to local engineering student Georgie Altham who used it to produce face masks for the NHS and Care Homes.

 - The British Horseracing Authority: launched an online learning hub: Racing2Learn which allows racing staff to earn continued professional development points remotely, including a course entitled The Role and Purpose of Community Engagement Activity in British Horseracing.
 Racing2Learn is home to the compulsory training module for all racing staff to complete ahead of visiting a racecourse, to support the safe return of racing for all involved.